How to Train Your Dog to Brush His Teeth

 Here are some simple steps to get your dog accustomed to the toothbrush:

-- Arm yourself with some peanut butter.
-Place the peanut butter on your finger and start rubbing the front teeth mimicking a toothbrush motion.
-Make sure you praise and reward with tasty treats every time your finger makes contact with the tooth.
+- Arm yourself with some toothpaste for dogs (these come in several tasty flavors) Place the paste on your finger and start rubbing the front teeth mimicking a toothbrush motion.
+Make sure you praise and reward with tasty dental treats every time your finger makes contact with the tooth.
 Do this for several days or until your dog seems to look forward to the procedure.

 - After a few days, advance to the farthest teeth only once your dog seems comfortable.
 Start introducing a back-and-forth motion.
-Upgrade to a finger toothbrush or a small toothbrush and brush with some flavored toothpaste designated for dogs.
-Because this toothpaste is also tasty (they come in great flavors such as chicken!) your dog should readily accept it or even ask for more!
+Upgrade to a finger toothbrush or a small toothbrush and brush again with some flavored toothpaste designated for dogs.
+Because this toothpaste is also tasty (peanut butter, chicken!) your dog should readily accept it or even ask for more!
 Reward your dog by offering him a dental treat.
 Make sure you brush where the teeth meet the gums which is where a lot of plaque tends to accumulate.

 - Next, try briefly reaching those hard to reach spots with a back and forth motion.
 Praise and reward with a breath freshener for dogs or a great dental chew!
 Pet stores have a good variety of dental chews that are veterinarian recommended.
 Look for dental treats that are VOHC Accepted.
 VOHC stands for the Veterinary Oral Health Council.